 But few months passed I received an acceptance letter to an MBA program.
 The school wasn’t great (I’m not going to reveal it here), but it was still an MBA program in the US.
 Unfortunately, it turned out that the scholarship was only partial, so I had to give this opportunity up.
 I was prepared to forget about studying in the US and get a job there on a work & travel visa instead.

-Applying to Harvard University
+Applying to Harvard University Extension School

-Living on campus in Cambridge, MA
+Living on Harvard campus in Cambridge, MA

 Harvard is located in Cambridge, Massachusetts, right next to Boston.
 The city’s Metro Line stops directly in front of the Harvard gate, so there was no problem for me to go to Boston any time I wanted.